shivee-code/My-NLP-projects/README.md

 - Built a sentiment analysis model to classify IMDb movie reviews as positive or negative.
 - Performed text preprocessing, tokenization, stopword removal, and model training.
-- Achieved high accuracy using models like Logistic Regression and deep learning (optional).
+- Achieved high accuracy using models like Logistic Regression and deep learning.

 ---